chrisj-la/Miscellaneous/README.md

 1. **Run with `--dry-run` first** to see which rules fire and how many regions are affected per file.

-2. **Review `conversion_review_report.txt`** — generated automatically in the
+2. **Review `conversion_report.txt`** — generated automatically in the
-   script directory after every conversion run.
+   output directory after every conversion run.
 This report lists every file with items needing manual attention, organized by category (TODO, REMOVED, INSERT OVERWRITE, DDL ADJUSTMENT) with line numbers.